mainwp/mainwp-broken-links-checker-extension/readme.txt

 1. Enable or Disable extension on the "Extensions" page in the dashboard

 == Changelog ==

+= 1.5 - 4-19-2018 =
+* Added: an option to searach links by URL
+* Updated: sync links data feature

 = 1.4 - 2-27-2018 =
 * Updated: plugin info